WISCONSIN Annual Meeting | May 23

-NACM Connect is gathering its members in Pewaukee at our 2022 Annual Meeting!
+NACM Connect is gathering its members in Pewaukee, WI at our 2023 Annual Meeting!
 We’ve lined up a great educational agenda and the after-education networking festivities are on us!
-See you on June 14th.

 For more information please contact Lillian Novak at firstname.lastname@example.org.

 Holiday Inn Pewaukee

 N14 W24140 Tower Place

 9:00 AM — 5 PM CST

 ROUNDTABLE DISCUSSION – The New Normal is Now

 Kendra Gerdes, CBA, Systems LLC and Diana Hoffmann, CCE, Rockline Industries

 So many things have changed in the past three years, some for the better and some for the not-so-better.
 What is your “new normal”?
 Share what you’ve learned in this changing environment and how it’s impacted you and your company in both positive and negative ways.